Shivangi-maurya09/My-First-Python-Project/README.md

 # School Management System

 A Python-based school management system for managing student and teacher information.
 This application uses a graphical user interface (GUI) built with **Tkinter** and a backend database implemented using **SQLite**.
-The project allows users to log in as either students or teachers and access relevant sections for managing records.
+The project allows users to log in and access relevant sections for managing records.

 ## Technologies Used
 - **Python**: The main programming language used for backend logic and UI.